carpentries-incubator/frictionless-data-agriculture/index.md

 {: .prereq}

 > ## Prerequisites
 > This lesson requires *Python 3.x*.
-A Jupyter Notebook is recommended for following the lesson exercises and saving work.
 >
+> A Jupyter Notebook is recommended for following the lesson exercises and saving work.
+>
-> You should be familiar with CSV, tabular data and have and understanding of JSON.
+> You should be familiar with CSV, tabular data and have an understanding of JSON.
 {: .prereq}

 {% include links.md %}